 The Internal Family Systems (IFS) model is a powerfully transformative, well researched approach to psychotherapy.
 Its focus is on finding and then addressing the different ‘sub-personalities’ that a person has.
 IFS believes that we all have many sides to our personalities.
-And it is valuable to get in touch with these sides, or ‘parts’ as they are referred to.
+Further more, it is valuable to get in touch with these sides, or ‘parts’ as they are referred to.

 We have all been in situations where our parts had a little disagreement.
 Every time we cannot make a decision or feeling pulled to in different directions we experience the existence of our sub-personalities.
 We may get excited about going to a party but then suddenly feel deflated about the whole idea.
 Or buy something on impulse just to feel guilty about it an hour later.

 Although we may think, in order to feel better about ourselves, we should simply block out the ‘difficult’ parts.
 However, shutting out or perhaps numbing a side of ourselves is not only futile but also leads to unwanted consequences.

 Engaging in Internal Family Systems therapy will provide more sustainable ways to improve a wide variety of emotional distress including depression, anxiety, disordered eating or addictions.
 Clients learn to recognise their sub-personalities, understand and to appreciate the work they each do.
 An IFS therapist welcomes all their client’s parts to the session.
 Together, client and therapist work towards exploring how and why certain sub-personalities became powerful and how others withdrew.

 For those of you interested, here is a short video on IFS, presented by Dr Richard Schwartz, the developer of the therapy.

 How does a session using this model look?